scoder/lupa/README.txt

 .. _`faster than many other compiled languages`: http://shootout.alioth.debian.org/u64/performance.php?test=mandelbrot

-However, Lua code is harder to write than Python code as language and runtime lack many of the batteries that Python includes.
-Lua is not commonly used as primary language for large applications, but it provides a perfect backup language when raw speed is required and the edit-compile-run cycles of binary extension modules are too heavy and too static for agile development.
+However, the Lua ecosystem lacks many of the batteries that Python readily includes, either directly in its standard library or as third party packages.
+This makes real-world Lua applications harder to write than equivalent Python applications.
+Lua is therefore not commonly used as primary language for large applications, but it makes for a fast, high-level and resource-friendly backup language inside of Python when raw speed is required and the edit-compile-run cycle of binary extension modules is too heavy and too static for agile development or hot-deployment.

 Lupa is a very fast and thin wrapper around LuaJIT.
 It makes it easy to write dynamic Lua code that accompanies dynamic Python code by